4.4 Playing. Which Electronic Devices (Including Notation Devices) May a Player Bring to the Board?

 At the board a player may have an electronic device that can receive and/or transmit data (such as a mobile phone, tablet, smart watch, visual aide [such as Google Glasses], etc.) only if the device is off (not just in airplane mode), completely out of sight, and not readily accessible because it is contained in something else (such as a carrying case, jacket pocket, pants pocket, backpack, etc.).

-At the board a player may not have in or around the player’s ear a device (such as headphones, earbuds, etc.) that can receive and/or transmit data—unless it’s a medically approved hearing aide.
-A player may have in or around the player’s ear a device (such as earplugs) to block out sound; however, earmuffs are forbidden, because it would be too difficult to determine whether they’ve been electronically modified.
+At the board a player may not have in or around the player’s ear a device that can receive and/or transmit data (such as headphones, earbuds, etc.)—unless it is a medically approved hearing aide.
+A player may have in or around the player’s ear a device to block out sound (such as earplugs); however, a device such as earmuffs is forbidden, because it would be too difficult and intrusive for a tournament director to determine whether it has been electronically modified.